+Preface. . iv

+Acknowledgment . v

+Executive Summary. . vi

+Table of Content . vii

+List of Abbreviations viii

+1. Introduction .
+1

-Preface Acknowledgment Executive Summary Fable of Content ist of Abbreviations I. Introduction 1.1 Urbanization, Housing and Waste in Sub-Saharan Africa 1.2 CiCoSA contributing to a Sustainable Urbanization Strategy i 2.
-Waste Management and the Circular Economy 3.
-Circular Construction Cases According to Different \ 3.1 Municipal Solid Waste 3.1.1 Estimated MSW generation and management in Sub-Saharan Afric 03.1.2 Municipal Solid Waste composition 3.1.4 Cases for the Utilization of MSW derived materials for Constructio 3.1.5 Benefits of using MSW-derived materials for Circular Construction 3.1.6 Stakeholder Mapping for the Increased and Safe Use of MSW-deriv 3.1.7 Concluding Remarks on the use of fractions of MSW for the constr 3.2 Construction and Demolition Waste 3.2.1 What is Construction and Demolition Waste?
-3.2.2 Estimated CDW Generation in Sub-Saharan Africa 3.2.3 Toxic and Hazardous Substances in Construction and Demolition V 3.2.4 Barriers to Circularity of CDW 3.2.5 Benefits of using CDW for Circular Construction.
-3.2.6 Cases for the Utilization of CDW for Construction Materials 3.2.7 Stakeholder Mapping for the Increased and Safe Use of CDW for C 3.2.8 Processing of CDW to Building Materials 3.3 Agricultural Waste 3.3.1 Utilization of agricultural waste as input material in the construction 3.3.2 Benefits of using agricultural residues as building material $\ldots$ .
-3.3.3 Concluding Remarks on the use of fractions of AW for the construct laste Streams....8 Materials for Construction Materials.
-4. Comparative Analysis of Legislations Regulating and Impacting the Reuse of Secondary Materials in
+1.1 Urbanization, Housing and Waste in Sub-Saharan Africa .
+1

+1.2 CiCoSA contributing to a Sustainable Urbanization Strategy in the Region .
+3

+2. Waste Management and the Circular Economy .
+4

+3. Circular Construction Cases According to Different Waste Streams .
+8

+3.1 Municipal Solid Waste 3.1.1 Estimated MSW generation and management in Sub-Saharan Africa 03.1.2 Municipal Solid Waste composition 3.1.3 Toxic and Hazardous Substances in MSW.
+3.1.4 Cases for the Utilization of MSW derived materials for Construction Materials 3.1.5 Benefits of using MSW-derived materials for Circular Construction 3.1.6 Stakeholder Mapping for the Increased and Safe Use of MSW-derived Materials for Construction Materials.
+3.1.7 Concluding Remarks on the use of fractions of MSW for the construction sector 3.2 Construction and Demolition Waste 3.2.1 What is Construction and Demolition Waste?
+3.2.2 Estimated CDW Generation in Sub-Saharan Africa.
+3.2.3 Toxic and Hazardous Substances in Construction and Demolition Waste 3.2.4 Barriers to Circularity of CDW 3.2.5 Benefits of using CDW for Cinstruction.
+3.2.6 Cases for the Utilization of CDW for Construction Materials.
+3.2.7 Stakeholder Mapping for the Increased and Safe Use of CDW for Construction Materials.
+3.2.7 Stakeholder Mapping for the Increased and Safe Use of CDW for Construction Materials.
+3.2.7 Stakeholder Mapping for the Increased and Safe Use of CDW for Construction Materials.
+3.2.8 Processing of CDW to Building Materials.
+3.2.9 Concluding Remarks on the use of CDW for the construction sector.
+8 .
+9 .
+10 .
+11 .
+14 .
+15 .
+15 .
+15 .
+15 .
+15 .
+15 .
+15 .
+16 .
+21 .
+23 .
+24 .
+25 .
+25 .
+26

+3.3 Agricultural Waste .
+27 .
+30

+4. Comparative Analysis of Legislations Regulating and Impacting the Reuse of Secondary Materials the Construction Sectors of Kenya, Namibia and South Africa s in 32

+References 38

+Annex A : Circular construction good practices 43